cmtchssn/Intro-to-Comp-Music/Lab-Assignments/Lab-Assignment-8.md

 All of the steps below can be done in an existing project (e.g. your Final Project rough draft) or a new, simple project using anything from prepackaged loops to newly recorded MIDI parts.
 Regardless of where you start, please ensure that your song/project has the title "YourFirstNameYourLastName-Lab8".

 1. Create an Insert = Provide at least one example of a track with a plugin applied as an insert.
-Chose a plugin appropriate for this signal flow - e.g. EQ, distortion, etc.
+Chose a plugin appropriate for this signal flow - e.g. EQ, Compression, etc.
 2. Create a submix = Provide at least one example of two or more tracks submixed to a bus channel.
 *A submix is created when the output of multiple channels are sent to a bus track rather than the main outs.*
 Once you have a submix set up, apply a plugin on the bus channel appropriate for this signal flow - e.g. EQ, compression, etc.